waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 ```

 In this command
-- the `--fleet`:`test` indicates that the chat2 app gets connected to the test fleets.
+- the `--fleet:test` indicates that the chat2 app gets connected to the test fleets.
-- the `--content-topic`:`/toy-chat/2/luzhou/proto` indicates the content topic the chat2 application is being run.
+- the `toy-chat/2/luzhou/proto` passed to `content-topic` option indicates the content topic on which the chat2 application is going to run.
-- the `rln-relay` flag is set to true to enable RLN-Relay protocol for spam protection.
+- the `rln-relay` flag is set to `true` to enable Waku-RLN-Relay protocol for spam protection.
 - the `--rln-relay-dynamic` flag is set to run the rln-relay protocol in on-chain mode with dynamic group management.
 - the `--eth-mem-contract-address` command option gets the address of the membership contract.
   The current address of the contract is `0x4252105670fE33D2947e8EaD304969849E64f2a6`.